Chronic Lymphocytic Leukemia (CLL)

 • Enlarged Spleen or Lymph Nodes: While enlargement can occur in early stages of CLL, a noticeable increase in the size of the spleen or lymph nodes might indicate worsening of the disease.
 These enlarged organs can cause discomfort or pain and potentially affect nearby organs.

-• Shortness of Breath or Dizziness: Anemia, a common complication of worsening CLL, can lead to shortness of breath, dizziness, and pale skin due to a lack of healthy red blood cells to carry oxygen throughout the body.
+• Shortness of Breath or Dizziness: Anemia, a common complication of worsening chronic lymphocytic leukemia (CLL), can lead to shortness of breath, dizziness, and pale skin due to a lack of healthy red blood cells to carry oxygen throughout the body.

 It’s important to note that these signs can have other causes as well.